mspncp/gosu-wiki/Ruby Packaging on OS X.md

 And you're done!
 You now have a fully functional .app bundle.

 The .app is a self-contained Ruby 1.9.2 (core) installation.
 This especially means that you need to put comments of the form `# Encoding: UTF -8` on the first line of every source file that uses non-ASCII characters.
 If you need to use libraries other than Ruby's core and Gosu, see the Extending Gosu forum for advice.

-*Update:* Sadly the results will only work on 10.6 right now.
-[See this forum thread for details](http://www.libgosu.org/cgi-bin/mwf/topic_show.pl?tid=456).